baruchlogic/textbook/unit-3/chapter-2.md

 <br> ________
 <br> p → r

 You can thinking of hypothetical syllogism as “chaining together” two conditional statements.
-If we have two conditionals in our proof where the *consequent* of the first is the exactly the same as the *antecedent* of the second, then you can infer a new conditional that has the *antecedent* of the first and the *consequent* of the second.
+If we have two conditionals in our proof where the *consequent* of the first is exactly the same as the *antecedent* of the second, then you can infer a new conditional that has the *antecedent* of the first and the *consequent* of the second.
 In other words, if there is a “common link” between the consequent of one conditional and the antecedent of another, then you can essentially create a “shortcut” that bypasses that common link.
 For instance, consider:

 | Proposition | Justification |